jreinke/magento-suffix-static-files/README.md

 ## How to use

-Simply enable automatic generation or define a query parameter in "System > Configuration > Bubble Queryfier > Suffix JS/CSS Settings".
+Simply enable automatic generation or define a query parameter in "System > Configuration > Queryfier > Suffix JS/CSS Settings".

 Full overview available [here](http://www.bubblecode.net/en/2012/08/28/magento-a-module-to-force-static-files-reloading/).